-free world.
-Air National Guardsmen continued to fly live offshore medical missions by transporting 4,221 patients and 5,352 passengers, log-ging approximately five million patient miles to service Air Force and Navy installations in the Atlantic, Pacific, and Caribbean areas.
-The 14 Beef Broth units continued to maintain a high state of combat readiness while other Air National Guard toctical air units continued to support Army maneuvers and Joint Chiefs of Staff directed exercises.
-Tactical units supported seven exercises which deployed outside the Continental United States to Alaska, Hawaii, Panama, and Puerto Rico, in which 23 lactical fighter units from more than 70,000 sorties and 12 tactical reconnaissance units from more than 25,000 sorties.
-The five air refueling groups sur training and deployment of the receiver units with over 5,000 Air National Guard air defense units continued to affi and consistently accomplish the air defense mission with a runway alert program.
-Over 31,000 alert hours were flow accomplishing 17,074 scrambles and over 61,000 intercepts of the five Aircraft Control and Warning Squadrons operat time in support of NORAD and Hawalian Air Defense system unit operated two radar sites with a daily 14-hour training op Air Force Chief of Staff General John P. McConnell stat the increasing demands on the use of air power to upnoid to interest will make the role the Air National Guard must per support of the active forces even more important.
-The w achievements accomplished without mobil tation which is an inclication of the spatiality of the Air National Guard is an inclication of the spatiality of the Air National Guard must future contingencies.
+Air National Guardsmen continued to fly live offshore medical missions by transporting 4,221 patients and 5,352 passengers, logging approximately five million patient miles to service Air Force and Navy installations in the Atlantic, Pacific, and Caribbean areas.

+The 14 Beef Broth units continued to maintain a high state of combat readiness while other Air National Guard tactical air units continued to support Army maneuvers and Joint Chiefs of Staff directed exercises.
+Tactical units supported seven exercises which deployed outside the Continental United States to Alaska, Fawalt, Panama, and Puerto Rico, in which 23 tactical fighter units flow more than 70,000 sorties and 12 tactical reconnaissance units flow more than 25,000 sorties.
+The five air refueling groups training and deployment of the receiver units with over 5, Air National Guard air defense units continued to and consistently accomplish the air defense mission will runway alert program.
+Over 31,000 alert hours were accomplishing 17,074 scrambles and over 61,000 interc of the five Aircraft Control and Warning Squadrons op time in support of NORAD and Hawalian Air Defense sysunit operated two radar sites with a daily 14-hour training Air Force Chief of Staff General John P. McConnel the increasing demands on the use of air power to upon interest will make the role the Air National Guard must support of the active forces even more important.
+The achievements accomplished without mobil 2015 of the